emiliehwolf/Cplusplus_HS/README.md

 # Cplusplus_HS
-All my C++ Programs from high school.
+All my C++ programs from high school.
 Some games.

+Commenting could be better.